 Webster defines “Manslaughter” as the unlawful killing of a human being without express or implied malice premeditation—this would mean someone was killed with ill intent.
 In comparison to first or second-degree murder, manslaughter would involve far less moral blame.
 This indicates that the kill was likely an accident or not aforethought.
 Manslaughter typically does not get punishment as great as murder does, despite the seriousness of the crime.
-Experienced Decatur attorneys at Andrew R. Lynch, P.C. can explain all of this to you in detail.
+Experienced Decatur attorneys at The Lynch Law Group can explain all of this to you in detail.

 There is voluntary manslaughter and involuntary manslaughter, which are the two main distinctions of manslaughter.

 Voluntary manslaughter is also considered a killing in the “heat of passion”, which typically occurs when an unlikely person is provoked in some way to commit a murder.
 There is an irresistible impulse of emotion that is sparked in a normally rational person.
 Like a snap.
 It is difficult to call it intentional when the emotional context almost justifies the action.

 To explain the basic concept of how voluntary manslaughter verdicts are determined, here is an example of a voluntary manslaughter scenario:

 A husband or wife comes home in the middle of the day.
 Unbeknownst to them, their spouse is home.
 Upon more inspection, they find them in bed committing adultery.
 In the “heat of the moment”, emotions arise that were in no way premeditated, and things happen.
 Out of anger, hurt, or shame a life is taken.
 It is very likely that a judge and/or jury will find this to be a case of voluntary manslaughter based on the basic facts.

 Involuntary Manslaughter refers to an unintentional homicide from the commission of a crime or negligence.
 With the defendant having a clear understanding of their disregard of human life it is reason to be charged with involuntary manslaughter.